My OpenLearn Profile

 Managing complexity: A systems approach – introduction

 Do you need to change the way you think when faced with a complex situation?
-This unit examines how systemic thinking and practice enables you to cope with the connections between things, events and ideas.
+This free course, Managing complexity: A systems approach introduction, examines how systemic thinking and practice enables you to cope with the connections between things, events and ideas.
 By taking a broader perspective complexity becomes manageable and it is easier to accept that gaps in knowledge can be acceptable.

 - reflect on your purposes and expectations in doing this unit;